 You can, of course, select any of the available options.
 Note that only some of the layouts will show captions on hover, and you would need to style your gallery specifically for ecommerce if you’re using any of the gallery templates other than the Product Gallery.

 Step 4: Commerce Customizations

-For the product, cart and Select Options buttons, you can choose to show or hide these.
-For any that you select to show, you will see additional settings, such as the button text, and button behaviour.
+For the product, cart, and Select Options buttons, you can choose to show or hide these.
+For any that you select to show, you will see additional settings, such as the button text, and button behavior.

 You can also make several adjustments to the lightbox.
 For example, you can select to show the product description of the left or right or the panel, and you can set which buttons to show.

 Once you have finished adding images and setting up your gallery, you can publish it by clicking the Publish button.
 You can then insert the gallery into your chosen page by using the FooGallery block, or by pasting the gallery shortcode onto the page.

 under the global FooGallery settings, you will find several options for the ecommerce features.
 These give you the ability to change the wording or text used for several items.
 For example, you can change the Add to Cart button text, or you can change the wording for the Success or Error message when adding items to the cart.

 If you make any changes, click on Save Changes for these to be applied.